 Zika is a disease caused by Zika virus that is spread to people primarily through the bite of an infected Aedes species mosquito.
 For more information on Zika, click on the title.

 Mammography screening remains the best available method to detect breast cancer early.
 The Health Department provides mobile mammography screenings in partnership with Rex Mobile Mammography.
-Screenings will be held on February 9, 2016.
+Screenings will be held on June 22, 2016 and again on July 20, 2016.
 Pre-registration is required.
 For an application see the Downloads Box or call 910-814-6197 or 910-893-7550.